jsadeli/ZENIQLO/README.md

 ## About

 A short game about ZENIQLO.
 Made as an educational exercise in marketing class presentation.
-Done in ~10 days from idea to completion and zero game development experience.
+Done in ~10 days from idea to completion and zero previous game development experience.

 ## License